truongan/php.server.status/README.md

 php.server.status
 =================

-A simple script PHP to theck and display web server status
+A simple script PHP to check and display web server status